Focus and Scope

 Exceptions to CC LicenseEiH's CC license applies except as otherwise noted.

 In 1954, scholars at the University of Virginia created Essays in History as a way to make the best historical scholarship in “any particular field of history” available to “historians and to the general public.”
 Almost seventy years later, the journal continues to publish scholarship in all fields of historical inquiry and be a resource to students, teachers, researchers, and enthusiasts of historical studies.
 Yet, as the University of Virginia has changed significantly since 1954, the same year as the Supreme Court ruled in favor of school desegregation, so has Essays in History.
-EiH’s founders conceived of the journal as a way to highlight the scholarship of UVA’s undergraduates and graduates, almost all of whom were elite white men.
-Beginning in the mid-1990s, the journal began publishing a wide range of scholarship by emerging scholars from institutions across the globe.
+EiH’s founders conceived of a printed history journal as a way to highlight the scholarship of UVA’s undergraduates and graduates, almost all of whom were elite white men.
+In 1990, EiH began publishing an electronic version of the journal alongside its print version.
+By the mid-1990s, the journal had transitioned to a fully online journal publishing work by emerging scholars from institutions across the globe.
+After a period of dormancy in the early 2000s, the journal was revived in 2009.
 Today, the Editorial Team of Essays in History is committed to ensuring that equity, anti-racism, and accessibility are at the heart of who we are, how we operate, and the work we publish.